Organisations supporting the armed forces

 We encourage organisations to bid for Covenant funding.
 Many organisations in the county have previously been successful, helping to fund great community events, projects and facilities for the benefit of Kent’s Armed Forces community and the wider population, often helping integration.

-Before applying we recommended you email email@example.com to discuss the application.
+Before applying we recommend you email email@example.com to discuss the application.
 We can offer advice and support around Covenant grants.

 - health and wellbeing